 - In the “Schedule the experiment” section, select the start and duration in “Experiment dates”.
 The program will determine the end date.

-- Click Create to finish creating the experiments.
+- Click Save to finish creating the experiments.
 Your experiment is now completed and ready to run.

 In some instances, you may encounter an error when trying to create an experiment.
 Here are a few reasons why this could happen, along with steps you can take to fix these errors.

 - Your original campaign has been removed: Try creating a draft from a different campaign.

 - Your original campaign already has a shared budget: Remove your campaign’s shared budget.

 - Your original campaign already has an experiment running or scheduled during your selected dates: Try selecting dates that don’t coincide with another experiment.

 - Your campaign has features that aren’t supported by experiments: Try selecting a different campaign to convert into an experiment.
 Learn which features aren’t supported by experiments.